getgud-io/getgud-docs/sdk-commands.md

                      std::string attackerGuid
 );
 ```
-* `matchGuid` - guid of the live Match where the action happened
+* `matchGuid` - guid of the live Match where the action happened.
+Max 36 chars.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - your player Id
+* `playerGuid` - your player Id.
+Max 36 chars.
-* `attackerGuid` - guid of the player who killed the victim of the Damage action, max length is 36 chars.
+* `attackerGuid` - guid of the player who killed the victim of the Damage action.
+Max 36 chars.
 Use `GetgudSDK::Values::Environment` to indicate that PvE killed the player

 ## Adding Chat Messages
 To add a chat message to a live Match: